theoscion/ipaddresser/README.md

 }
 ```

 The `firstCheck` property specifies if it is the first time the IP is being reported.
 When running as a single request, that property will always be `true`.
 When running as a daemon, it will be `true` the first time all webhooks are run; all subsequent runs, the value will be `false`.
-When `firstCheck` property is `false`, the `oldIP` will always be an empty string.
-The `oldIP` property will contain the last known IP address; this will only have a value when running as a daemon.
+When `firstCheck` property is `true` or when **not** running as a daemon, the `oldIP` will always be an empty string.
+Otherwise, the `oldIP` property will contain the last known IP address.
 The `newIP` property will contain the IP address returned from the IP service (i.e., Ipify).